 “How likely are you to recommend our services to a friend or colleague?

-Rate on the scale of 0 to 10”
+Rate on a scale of 0 to 10”

 - Time to resolution (TTR)

-Customers can get frustrated if resolution time for their issues is long, hence, TTR is defined as the average time that your customer service team takes to resolve a business ticket once opened from a customer.
+Customers can get frustrated if the resolution time for their issues is long, hence, TTR is defined as the average time that your customer service team takes to resolve a business ticket once opened by a customer.